 Many thanks for the posts related to Microsoft Teams, those have been helpful to help me get started as my workplace transitions from Zoom and Skype to Microsoft Teams.
-Here’s a question of my own: i was added to multiple Teams channels and found myself receiving quite a bit desktop notifications from Microsoft Teams (some of them playing sounds) not only when i receive a chat message from a colleague but when someone joins my channel and so forth.
+Here’s a question of my own: i was recently added to multiple Teams channels and found myself receiving quite a bit desktop notifications from Microsoft Teams (some of them playing sounds) not only when i receive a chat message from a colleague but when someone joins the channel and so forth.
 Any ideas on how i can turn off desktop messages in Teams or at least minimize the ongoing amount of notifications… Seems that nothing is helpful in making the Teams notifications go away.

 Thanks Dorothy for your message.
-When joining a new collaboration platform we might be required to balance between the amount of alerts and the need to stay productive and focused on the work on hand.
-In this quick tutorial we would like to help define up your notification settings in Microsoft Teams, so they fit your preferences and help you stay productive.
-You might want to experiment with your Teams notifications as needed, you can always revert to the original settings.
+When joining a new collaboration platform, it’s helpful to balance between being up to date and staying productive and focused.
+In this quick tutorial we would like to help our readers to define their notification settings in Microsoft Teams, so they fit their preferences and help them stay productive.
+You might want to experiment with your Teams notifications as needed, as you can always revert back to the original alert settings.

 Turning off Microsoft Teams pop-ups alerts

 Here’s how to hide banner desktop alerts in Teams:

-- Open Microsoft Teams desktop or web installation.
+- Open Microsoft Teams desktop or web client.

 - Hit your user icon, located in the right hands side of your upper Teams bar.